 Anal atresia is a problem with the way the anus forms and the part of the intestine leading to the anus.
 It can make it hard or impossible for the child to pass stool.
-Your child may have:
+A child may have:

 - An anal opening that is too thin or in the wrong place